2022 playoff pairings: First-round information for Sauk Valley area teams

 When: 7 p.m.
 Friday

-About Polo: The Marcos have started fast the last two games, scoring 56 points in the first quarter against Flanagan-Cornell/Woodland in Week 8, and 46 in a win over Aquin on Friday night. … Polo’s 418 points scored and 164 points allowed are both the top marks in the two I8FA North Divisions. … Brock Soltow has 144 rushes for 1,656 yards and 26 TDs, while Avery Grenoble has 107 carries for 897 yards and 13 TDs.
+About Polo: The Marcos have started fast the last two games, scoring 56 points in the first quarter against Flanagan-Cornell/Woodland in Week 8, and 46 in the opening quarter a win over Aquin last Friday night. … Polo’s 418 points scored and 164 points allowed are both the top marks in both I8FA North Divisions. … Brock Soltow has 144 rushes for 1,656 yards and 25 TDs, while Avery Grenoble has 107 carries for 897 yards and 13 TDs.
 Both went over 1,400 yards last season to lead the Marcos to their second straight I8FA state title.

 No. 10 Sciota West Prairie (6-3) at No. 7 Milledgeville (6-3)